EIN-1/Brain-Tic-Tac-Toe/README.md

 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
 - Any changes pushed to the master branch will take effect on the live project

-  The live link can be found here - [Tic Tac Toe](https://elainebroche-dev.github.io/ms1-thrive/index.html)
+  The live link can be found here - [Brain Tic Tac Toe]( https://ein-1.github.io/Brain-Tic-Tac-Toe/)

 ### How to clone the repository